amrabdelmoghny/WFI32-IoT/GettingStarted.md

 <img src="resources/media/voiceReg2.png" width="480"/>

 2. Enter your thing name and a friendly name and claim your device by registering it.
-Thing name can be found at the top of the demo web page just above the temperature graph
+Thing name can be found at the top of the demo web page just above the temperature and light graphs.

 <img src="resources/media/voiceReg3.png" width="720"/>